ChrstphrHll/npc_gen/students/Willam Ardryll.md

 year: 2
 guild: Treskal
 partyID: 44
+tags:
+- Kenku
+- Wizard
+- Assault
+- 2nd
+- Treskal
 ---
 # Willam Ardryll
 ---
 ### Description
 - 2nd year Kenku Wizard in Treskal
-- speckled, Hazel eyes, and Dark Blue skin
+- speckled, Amber eyes, and Dark Blue skin
 - Is Resourceful and Arrogant, and has Redemption as their ideal

 ### Organizations